SwissDataScienceCenter/renku/docs/docs/20-admins/30-operation/100-global-environments.md

 :::info[Cloud Native Buildpacks]
 We make extensive use of Cloud Native Buildpacks in Renku.
-If you want to learn more about them you can consult the documentation [here](https://buildpacks.io/docs/).
+If you want to learn more about them you can consult the [buildpacks documentation](https://buildpacks.io/docs/).
 :::

 ### 1. Modifications Supported by the Renku Buildpacks